Horse64/core.horse64.org/docs/Language Specs/Grammar.md

 booleans or even none, but will raise an `AttributeError` if the given data type doesn't have this attribute.

-For object instances creted from your [classes]( defining-custom-classes-class-new) via `new`, the attributes are as specified by your class.
-Beyond that, many values have special attributes, see the
+For object instances created from your [custom types]( /docs/OOP#custom-types-in-horse64) via `new`, the attributes are as specified by your type.
+Beyond that, many values have special attributes, see the [data types listing]( /docs/Language%20Specs/Data%20Types.md) for these.
-[data types section](#datatypes) for these.
-E.g., all values have the `.as_str` attribute that returns a string value representing them.
+E.g., all values have the `.as_str()` attribute that when called returns a string value representing them.

 **Call operator:**